jamesamiller/macOS-Sierra-Setup/README.md

 - Keybase
 - Intel Compilers
 - ScanSnap Tools
-- Xcode
+- Xcode: `brew install xcode`
-- macvim (via Homebrew, and it needs the full Xcode install)
+- macvim (need the full Xcode for this): `brew install macvim`

-**Note:** If Office, Mathematica, MacTex, and Intel are on a USB flash drive, much time spent downloading can be eliminated.
+**Note:** If Office, Mathematica, MacTex, and Intel are on a USB flash drive, we can save a lot of time by eliminating the downloading.

 Utility and software installation is now done, but we need to configure bash and some other things.